Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/30L-memtest-payload-support.md

 **Test description**

-This test aims to verify that the DUT enters the Memtest86+ boot option.
+This test aims to verify that the DUT enters the Memtestboot option.

 **Test configuration data**